 - Very dissatisfied

-- Are the library’s hours convenient for you?
+- Are the library’s hours convenient for your schedule?

 - Yes